lucas-oma/lucas-oma.github.io/src/content/blog/CNN Convolutional Neural Networks.md

 ### Bringing It All Together
 Padding and stride work together to control the spatial resolution of feature maps throughout a CNN.
 Choosing the right combination depends on the trade-off between computational cost and information retention:

-- More padding → Retains more spatial information.
+- More padding $\rightarrow$ Retains more spatial information.
-- Higher stride → Reduces computational load but can discard details.
+- Higher stride $\rightarrow$ Reduces computational load but can discard details.
-- Combination of both → Maintains a balance.
+- Combination of both $\rightarrow$ Maintains a balance.

 In practice, architectures like VGGNet and ResNet rely on small kernels (mostly 3 $\times$ 3) with stride 1 and same padding, ensuring that deeper layers capture fine-grained details.